onefastsnail/mimmit-koodaa-redux-track/exercises/1/README.md

 Here we would want to make use of the [`componentDidMount`](https://reactjs.org/docs/react-component.html#componentdidmount) component life cycle method.
 This method is called when a component is mounted into the [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction).

-So lets add the following class method:
+So lets add the following class method to our [`src/components/Giphy.js`](src/components/Giphy.js) component.

 ```javascript
 componentDidMount() {